-A joint account means you’ll have shared access to the account, and can both access and operate it independently (you’ll have separate profiles and you’ll both get a Visa debit card with an Ultra, for example), so it’s best to only open a joint account with someone you trust.
+A joint account means you’ll have shared access to the account, and can both access and operate it independently (you’ll have separate profiles and you’ll both get a Visa Debit card with an Ultra, for example), so it’s best to only open a shared bank account with someone you trust.

-If you’re saving for something together, UBank has lots of tools to help you, such as an Ultra Bonus Interest Rate.
+If you’re saving for something together, UBank has lots of tools to help you, such as a USaver Ultra bonus interest rate.
 This is a higher interest rate that’s great in helping you hit your savings goals sooner, particularly with two people’s salaries going into it.

 You can do it all online, and you only need a few minutes spare.

 If you’re opening a new one together*, you’ll be asked to answer some questions and supply a few pieces of ID before you can submit your application, but we’ve made that easy for you too, with our online application and ID check 101.